nhlamulokhoza/hello-world/README.md

 # hello-world
-Nhlamulo's ADME research
+first time for everything

 Okay, lets give this a try.
-I'm Nhlamulo Khoza and I am a MSc student.
+I'm Nhlamulo Khoza and I am trying my best